-Forecast-based financing (FbF) for vulnerable herders
+Forecast-based Financing (FbF) for vulnerable herders

 Dzud is a Mongolian climatic phenomenon where severe drought is followed by an extreme winter.
 This leaves herders without reserve fodder and hay.
 Continuous harsh conditions put millions of livestock at risk, which are the only source of food, transport and income for almost half the population of Mongolia.
 A Dzud risk map was developed by the National Agency for Meteorology and Environmental Monitoring (NAMEM), Information and Research Institute of Meteorology, Hydrology and Environment (IRIMHE) and the Nagoya University of Japan introduced FbF action in Mongolia.
 Dzud risk is developed with 14 scientific indicators such as rainfall deviation, risk of drought, regional temperature, etc. By implementing the FbF programme, early action could be taken by the herders before the loss of their livestock.
-The programme targeted 40 most-at-risk soums in 12 provinces based on the Dzud map.
+The program had support from the RCRS and targeted 40 most-at-risk soums in 12 provinces based on the Dzud map.
 MRCS assisted 2,000 herder households with unconditional cash grants and animal care kits in January 2018.

-A Mongolian Red Cross Society volunteer in the Ovorkhangai province, about 430k from Ulaanbaatar, Mongolia, participates in a livestock bank project.
-Photo: Rob Few/IFRC
+Ovorkhangai Province, about 430k from Ulaanbaatar, as part of the Mongolian Red Cross livestock bank project. | Rob Few, IFRC